Amzani/apidesk-sdk-test-def/docs/models/components/createactivityrequesttype.md

 # CreateActivityRequestType

-Specifies the category or nature of the activity, such as 'call', 'meeting', or 'task'.
-This field is mandatory and helps in classifying the activity for better organization and retrieval within the CRM.
-The value must be a valid string representing one of the predefined activity types supported by the system.
+This required property defines the category or nature of the activity being added.
+It is crucial for classifying the activity within the CRM system, ensuring that it is processed and displayed correctly according to its type.
+The value must be a valid string representing the activity's type.

 ## Example Usage